When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Does the Cry It Out Method Work?

-• When your baby is sleepy but still awake, settle them in their crib.
+• The Setup: When your baby is sleepy but still awake, place them in their crib.

-• Should your baby wake again, follow the same steps, starting with the minimum interval and increasing them as you did before.
+• The Repeat: If your baby wakes up later in the night, follow the same steps, starting with the minimum interval again.

-These are the set times Ferber suggests waiting between nursery visits:
+Ferber suggests these specific wait times between nursery visits:

 When I recommend this sleep training method, I inform the parents that the first night is always the worst.
 It may take an hour and a half before the child falls asleep.
 With each subsequent night, the amount of time it takes until sleep onset should decrease.